Class Preparation and Etiquette

 Never leave during Shavasana – Ever.
 Period.
 Shavasana is a sacred time.
 It’s the reason we practice.
 It’s the cherry atop our little yoga sundae.
 It’s important for you to stay.

-Be invested – Invest in your practice and yourself and purchase your own “sticky” mat.
+Be invested – Invest in your practice and yourself and purchase your own “sticky” mat (available for purchase at the studio).
 It will help you commit to your practice, make you feel special (which you are) and much more hygienic.

 Please come with an open mind and open heart and enjoy.
 Don’t forget to breathe!!